High blood sugars (hyperglycemia) can come on slowly or quickly depending on the type of diabetes you have and the cause of that particular high.

 Visit your local emergency room immediately if you are experiencing any of these severe symptoms.

-Tips for managing high blood sugars if you have diabetes
+Tips for managing high blood sugar if you have diabetes

 High blood sugars in a person with any type of diabetes are expected but if you are consistently running higher than your goal range, this means your body is getting too little of something or too much of something else.